defi-wonderland/handbook/sites/optimism/docs/interoperability/execution-and-sequencing.md

 ## Shared Sequencing

 Shared sequencing is possible when one block builder controls multiple chains.
-In this case, cross-chain composability can be synchronous: messages can be sent and executed in the same timestamp.
+In this case, cross-chain composability can be synchronous: messages can be sent and executed at the same timestamp.
 This is critical for atomic actions across OP Chains.

 Some security considerations are:
 - Including unsafe messages allows faster bridging but risks reorgs.
-- Sequencers relying on preconfirmation messages can have those reorged away by remote sequencers.
+- Sequencers relying on preconfirmation messages can have those reorganised away by remote sequencers.
 - Advanced builders may include intra-block messages if they verify them carefully.